just-the-docs/just-the-docs/docs/training/cult-application.md

 - Thick skin and a resilience to trolling/a good sense of humor is a huge plus.
 We are not nice. especially not to cultists.

 - Don't bring any bullshit drama into our group. leave that shitty baby yiffy bullshit in the garbage where you came from.
-We are also not a fucking dating group so fuck off with that dorito fedora shit you incel trash pile.
+We are also not a fucking dating group so fuck off with that dorito fedora shit you dweeb trash pile.

 - If accepted, you must leave all other SLMC groups, Veteran groups, however, are allowed. i.e.: Any equivalent to our Militia or a defender group is OK.